octospacc/microblog-mirror/_posts/2024-01-20-la-pazzia-di-dumping-the-rom-of-a-gba-game-by-crashing-it.md

 ---
 ID: 1161
-post_title: >
-  La pazzia di Dumping the ROM of a GBA game by crashing it
+post_title: 'La pazzia di &#8220;Dumping the ROM of a GBA game by crashing it&#8221;'
 post_name: >
   la-pazzia-di-dumping-the-rom-of-a-gba-game-by-crashing-it
 author: minioctt